should you choose mediation or arbitration

 Primary Differences

-While they’re similar in process, one of the key differences between mediation and arbitration is that, as we mentioned, arbitration is legally binding while mediation is not.
+While the processes are similar, there is one key difference between mediation and arbitration.
+As we mentioned, arbitration is legally binding; mediation is not.

 With mediation, though you and your spouse mutually agree to go through the process, both sides must approve the terms.